NSW CTP settlement process guide: final payouts and PIC approval

 Evidence and risk issues that usually matter before settlement

 Claimants are often pressured to think only about the headline dollar figure.
-In practice, a safer settlement analysis usually checks:
+In practice, a safer settlement analysis usually checks the evidence against the NSW CTP claim pathway, the Motor Accident Guidelines claims framework and any Personal Injury Commission dispute pathway still affecting value:

 - medical stability: whether surgery, injections, rehabilitation, psychiatric treatment, or further specialist review are still realistically in play